Jeffrey Rosenfeld: Books

 Category Winner - Tertiary Education (Wholly Australian) Student Resource, Australian Publishers Association – Australian Educational Publishing Awards 2013.

+In 2022, Rosenfeld completed a Master of Music (Research) at the University of Melbourne.
+His thesis, Developing a Performance Companion to the Third Clarinet Concerto of Carl Stamitz (1785) Played on the Five-Key Period Clarinet: An Analysis of Technical Capability Through Practice-Led Research, examined historical performance practice and clarinet technique.

 As of November 2021, Monash University also lists 27 book chapters which he has published.

 Awards and recognition

+Rosenfeld has received numerous national and international honours for his contributions to neurosurgery, medical research, military medicine, and public service.
+He was awarded the Centenary Medal by the Australian Government in 2003.

-On 13 June 2011, in the 2011 Queen's Birthday Jonours, Rosenfeld was appointed a Member of the Order of Australia (AM).
+In the 2011 Queen's Birthday Jonours, Rosenfeld was appointed a Member of the Order of Australia (AM).

-In the 2013 Birthday Honours, he was appointed an Officer of the Order of the British Empire (OBE), presented in person by Queen Elizabeth II and the Governor-General of Papua New Guinea.
+In the 2013 Birthday Honours, he was appointed an Officer of the Order of the British Empire (OBE), presented in person by the Governor-General of Papua New Guinea.
 Then, in the Australia Day honours of 2018, he was appointed a Companion of the Order of Australia (AC) for "eminent service to medicine, particularly to the discipline of neurosurgery, as an academic and clinician, to medical research and professional organisations, and to the health and welfare of current and former defence force members".
+In October 2014, Rosenfeld was appointed a Knight of Grace of the Order of St John (KStJ).